openactive/openactive-es-example/README.md

 server/plugins
 ```

-Go to the kibana download page and download the latest version for your platform.
-Unzip this and move the contents into the kibana subfolder.

 ## Update the list of datasets

 The ruby scripts that manage the indexes and harvest the data are driven off a list of published datasets.
 These